 It’s no secret that Switzerland is known for some of the world’s best chocolates.
 In St. Gallen, their pride and joy in the chocolate arena is Maestrani.
 Located in Flawil, 20 minutes outside of St. Gallen, the Chocolarium puts many chocolate factories to shame.
 The production of chocolate from raw material to packaging is fascinating to watch.

 Adding to that experience, the entire interiors of the factory are whimsical and sometimes crazy.
-It’s not exactly Willy Wonka come-to-life, but this tour is fun for kids and adults.
+It’s not exactly Willy Wonka come to life, but this tour is fun for kids and adults.
 The tours last for an hour with ticket prices ranging from CHF 8-17.
 You can sample the many products you’ll see during the tour, and even be able to make your own bar of chocolate.

 For a relaxing day in the middle of the city, take to one of the sun lounges at Stadtlounge.
 It’s located in the commercial district of Bleicheli where fabrics used to be left out in the sun to bleach.
-This was the heart of St. Gallen’s textile manufacturing, so surrounding stores also display a wide array of textile products.
+This was the heart of St. Gallen’s textile manufacturing, so surrounding stores also displayed a wide array of textile products.
 Stadtlounge was created in 2000 as an art installation.

 Now, it’s one of the town’s favorite hangouts, popular among university students.
 The ground is covered with small red rubber balls that give the look of lounging on a carpet.
 At night, the orbs around the square are illuminated giving a different look and feel to Stadtlounge.

 The peaceful St. Gallen Botanical Garden is located close to the Naturmuseum.
-It houses over 8,000 plants from all over the world and all methodically labeled.
+It houses over 8,000 plants from all over the world and all are methodically labeled.
 In the garden are two greenhouses that simulate different climate zones for different plants.
 The greenhouses are filled with orchids, palm trees, and cacti.
-There are also several ponds filled with water lilies outdoor that bloom beautifully in the summer.
+There are also several ponds filled with water lilies outdoors that bloom beautifully in the summer.

 Schützengarten was established in 1779 making it the oldest beer brewery in Switzerland.
 It currently stands on Sankt Jakob-Strasse and blends very well in Old Town.
 The brewery remains largely independent and is very popular across Eastern Switzerland.
 Schützengarten has won several brands for its brews, including many beer varieties from IPA to wheat beers.

 At the heart of St. Gallen city is a great place to have fun under the sun.
 Drei Weieren is a popular spot for locals and tourists who wish to swim in cool waters during the summer.
-Meaning “Three Ponds” in German, Drei Weieren was built in the 17th century for the practical needs of the monastery and as bathhouses.
+Meaning “Three Ponds” in German, Drei Weieren was built in the 17th century for the practical needs of the monastery and as a bathhouse.

-The best time to visit Drei Weieren is obviously in the summer where it becomes a great place for quality time with friends and family.
+The best time to visit Drei Weieren is obviously in the summer when it becomes a great place for quality time with friends and family.
 While you’re splashing around the ponds, you can also bask in great views of the city and learn more about the interesting origins of the ponds.
 In the winter, the ponds freeze over and become a fantastic place for ice skating.

 The Walter Zoo is Switzerland’s largest privately run zoo.
 It currently houses 500 animals and 100 different species, but the star of the show is the chimpanzee enclosure.
 The habitat houses a colony of 17 chimpanzees.
-Another popular attraction is the Serengeti enclosure that features lions.
+Another popular attraction is the Serengeti enclosure which features lions.